Myoclonic epilepsy: Juvenile

+Juvenile myoclonic epilepsy (JME) is a prevalent and typical form of idiopathic generalized epilepsy (IGE) syndrome.
+However, establishing a precise definition for JME has posed difficulties, making it equally challenging to establish clear indicators for predicting its course and results.
+None of the existing systems for classifying epilepsy prioritize forecasting or final results.

 Progressive

 Progressive myoclonus epilepsy is a disease associated with myoclonus, epileptic seizures, and other problems with walking or speaking.
 These symptoms often worsen over time and can be fatal.
-The onset of PME is infancy, childhood, juvenile or adult, but it present in late childhood or adolescence.
-PMEs have very poor resistance to treatment and prognosis is also poor.
-PME characterized by myoclonus, generalized epilepsy, and neurological symptoms, such as dementia and ataxia.

 MERRF syndrome is also known as myoclonic epilepsy with ragged-red fibers.
 This rare inherited disorder affects muscles cells.
 Features of MERRF, along with myoclonus epilepsy seizures, include ataxia, peripheral neuropathy, and dementia.
-MERRF is a rare disorder; the prevalence of this disorder is unknown.
-MERRF falls under the mitochondrial disorders group.
-The estimated affected people are 1 in 5,000 people worldwide.
-Most common cause of MERRF is nutation of MT-TK gene.
-These mutations affect the brain and muscles.
-The onset of this syndrome is childhood, and adolescence.